parker37/MobileDev-CSCI-402/README.md

 The following **additional** features are implemented:

 * [x] User can toggle whether they want to enter a custom tip amount
+* [x] Keyboard Type is a numpad that has numbers 0-9 and a decimal point only

 ## Video Walkthrough